 Add Source Tags from the API

-For details about the APIs, click the gear icon in your Wavefront instance and select API Documentation.
+For details about the APIs, click the gear icon in your service instance UI and select API Documentation.

 Group by Source Tag in Queries